 3. Look at the architecture

 Native bluebells have the flowers concentrated on just one side of the stem, giving them the distinctive nodding, drooping look.
-Spanish bluebell flowers are on all sides of the flower spike, giving the flower a much more upright appearance.
+Spanish and hybrid-Spanish bluebell flowers are on all sides of the flower spike, giving the flower a much more upright appearance.

 4. Sniff the flowers!